Soltokemons Type Chart and Matchups Explained

 What is the full Soltokemons type chart? +

 Four elements form a cycle where each beats the next: Electric beats Water, Water beats Fire, Fire beats Grass, and Grass beats Electric.
-Separately, Rock beats Ice.
-Rock and Ice are neutral against all four core elements, and the core four are neutral against them.
+The other four form a second cycle: Rock beats Ice, Ice beats Etherial, Etherial beats Wind, and Wind beats Rock.
+The two groups are neutral (1.0x) against each other.

 How much is a super-effective hit worth? +